HadilAyari00/JeuFinModule2/README.md

 things to improve on:
-- attempted to create projectiles firing at the ghosts for pacman to defend himself, however I encountered many issues with the game context and i couldn't fix it
+- attempted to create projectiles firing at the ghosts for pacman to defend himself, however I encountered many issues with the game context and I couldn't fix it
 - smoother transitions